DARK CHOCOLATE HAS HEALTH BENEFITS

 Antioxidant Rich – Dark chocolate (not milk chocolate) is a potent antioxidant.
-Chocolate that is rich in cacao such as Green & Black’s 85% Cacao, is the best option and loaded with antioxidants.
+Chocolate that is rich in cacao such as Green & Black’s 85% Cacao, is one of the best options and is loaded with antioxidants.
 Antioxidants help destroy free radicals which are destructive molecules that may play a role in heart disease and other ailments.

 Boosts Heart Health – According to Cleveland Clinic, research has shown that flavanols (a type of flavonoid found in dark chocolate) have a very positive effect on heart health by helping lower blood pressure and improving blood flow to the heart as well as the brain.
 Dark chocolates flavanols can also help make blood platelets less sticky and able to clot, which reduces the risk of blood clots and stroke.